-"...The house is so far above the town of Berkeley that I feel like I'm in another world: The air is crisper, deer walk gently among the pines, the boats in the San Francisco Bay below are mere specks in the blue expanse... every inch of this space has been carefully designed to radically change clients' relationship with the world around them, at least for a brief time.
-'It all seems a bit literal, but part of why I love having clients up here is that they immediately have a different perspective of the world,' Hibma says.
+"...The : : CRONAN : : studios were so far above the town that I felt like I was in another world: The air is crisper, deer walk gently among the pines, the boats in the San Francisco Bay below were mere specks in the blue expanse... every inch of this space was carefully designed to radically change clients' relationship with the world around them, at least for a brief time.
+'It all seemed a bit literal, but part of why I loved having clients up there is that they immediately had a different perspective of the world,' Hibma says.
 'The cars and the offices look so minuscule below, suddenly yesterday's problems seem inconsequential.' "

 "...
 I know how hard it is for people to get into the zone to generate ideas.
 Legendary creative genius Karin Hibma Cronan believes you can manufacture creativity.
 Here's how."

-While it's not the first definition that comes to mind when we modern folks hear the word "manufacture"*, its origins are from describing humans as "makers".
-Distinguished by our hands - "manus" - "manmade" means "made by hand" - a lovely description for the : : CRONAN : : approach to naming, identity and brand strategy.
+However, we are distinguished by our hands – "manus" means "made by hand" it is an elegant description for the : : CRONAN : : approach to naming and strategic identity.